On this page

 The Data Pipeline

-Everything starts with pulling GSC metrics.
+Everything starts with pulling search metrics.

 python -m wire.chief data